cybprom/Wildtours/README.md

 # WildTours
-This is a simple WildlifeTour website
+This is a simple landing page for WildlifeTour

+# Screenshot